 While this plant is popular in medicinal purposes, cosmetic, and even edible products for humans, is the Aloe poisonous for cats?

 If you’re hoping to bring home a new house plant, get the essential facts before introducing it to your pet.

 Is the Aloe Plant Poisonous or Toxic To Our Furry Friends?

-Experts agree that Aloe is toxic for many animals, including cats, dogs, and horses.
+Experts agree that all different types of Aloe are toxic for many animals, including cats, dogs, and horses.
 Aloe contains toxins like:

 These cause a mild to moderate reaction when ingested.

 Is Aloe toxic to cats?
 Research shows that cats might know it’s toxic to them.
 But, they may choose to bite the toxic plant anyway.